Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default environment variables for MegaQC used when starting the :ref:`megaqc_docker_container` are defined inside the `.env <https://github.com/MultiQC/MegaQC/blob/main/deployment/.env>`_ file.
+The default environment variables for UltraQC used when starting the :ref:`ultraqc_docker_container` are defined inside the `.env <https://github.com/MultiQC/UltraQC/blob/main/deployment/.env>`_ file.
-Simply edit the file and the new environment variables will be passed to the :ref:`megaqc_docker_container`.
+Simply edit the file and the new environment variables will be passed to the :ref:`ultraqc_docker_container`.

 Further runtime arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^